National Population Health Survey: Household Component, Longitudinal (NPHS)

 Data are collected directly from survey respondents.

-In Cycle 6, data collection for quarters 1 to 3 was performed by interviewers working from their household.
-Data collection for quarter 4 and the additional period was performed by interviewers working in Statistics Canada Calling Centres (Edmonton, Sturgeon Falls, Sherbrooke and Halifax).
+Data collection was performed by interviewers working in the four Statistics Canada Regional Offices (Edmonton, Sturgeon Falls, Sherbrooke and Halifax).

-Data collection for respondents living in health institutions is conducted in person using a paper and pencil questionnaire.
+Data collection for the respondents of the household component panel who moved to health institutions was conducted in person using a paper and pencil questionnaire until Cycle 8, when the NPHS began using a computer-assisted personal interview (CAPI) application instead.
 The health institutions component questionnaires are used for this purpose.

-At the beginning of each cycle, each living longitudinal panel member receives by mail a letter announcing the start of data collection and a brochure, which provides information about the survey and presents results based on NPHS data.
+At the beginning of each cycle, each living longitudinal panel member receives, by mail, a letter announcing the start of data collection along with some additional information which includes results based on NPHS data.
 The interview is conducted using a computer assisted interview (CAI) system.
 In Cycle 1, 75% of the interviews with the longitudinal respondents were conducted in person and the rest by telephone.
 Since Cycle 2, around 95% of the interviews are conducted by telephone.
 Personal interviews are conducted if the respondent does not have a telephone, upon request by the respondent or if the respondents live in a health institution.
 The interview lasts less than one hour.
 Interviews for respondents under 12 years old are done by proxy.
 However, proxy reporting for the other respondents is allowed only for reasons of illness or incapacity.

 Interviewers are employees hired by Statistics Canada.
 Each cycle, interviewers attend a training session specific to NPHS and they receive a manual for reference.